netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 ServiceMonitors to Detect NetScalers
 ---
-The netscaler metrics exporters helps collect data from the VPX/CPX ingress and CPX-EW devices.
-These exporters needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
+Till this point, the NetScaler Metrics Exporters was setup to collect data from the VPX/CPX ingress and CPX-EW devices.
+Now, these Exporters needs to be detected by Prometheus Operator so that the metrics which are collected can be timestamped, stored, and exposed for visualization on Grafana.
 Prometheus Operator uses the concept of ```ServiceMonitors``` to detect pods belonging to a service, using the labels attached to that service.

-The following example yaml file will detect all the exporter services (given in the example yaml files above) which have the label ```service-type: citrix-adc-monitor``` associated with them.
+The following example file will detect all the Exporter endpoints associated with the Exporter services which have the label ```service-type: citrix-adc-monitor``` associated with them.
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor